rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/rust-embedded-lld-safe-definition.md

   - undefined behavior is not tested in simulation and in production.

-      - Every behavior could happen.
+      - Any behavior could happen.

   - undefined behavior can be different from device to device.